Nonlinear wave load effects on the stochastic behavior of fixed offshore platforms.

-© 1986 Offshore Technology Conference.
-A two-dimensional multiple mode stochastic formulation, which accounts for the relative motion between the fluid and the structure, and addresses the non-linear wave loading effects has recently been developed.
-Four similar fixed offshore platforms designed for water depths ranging between 400 ft (122 m) and 1000 ft (328 m) are used to illustrate the methodology.
-The importance of considering both the wave-structure interaction and a third order approximation for the non-linear wave loading effects is discussed.
+A two dimensional multiple mode stochastic formulation, which accounts for the relative motion between the fluid and the structure and addresses the nonlinear wave loading effects were developed.
+Four similar fixed offshore platforms designed for water depths ranging between 400 feet (122 m) and 1000 feet (328 m) were used to illustrate the methodology.
+The importance of considering both the wave structure interaction and a third order approximation for the nonlinear wave loading effects are discussed.
 The role of hydrodynamic damping as compared with the usual viscous damping approximations is also discussed.
-The numerical results consistently demonstrated that each of these factors plays a significant role when predicting the response of fixed offshore platforms in water depths in excess of 400 ft (122 m).
+The numerical results consistently demonstrate that each of these factors plays a significant role when predicting the response of fixed offshore platforms in water depths in excess of 400 feet (122 m).
+(A)